Agreed Derbyshire Syllabus Religious Education. Please contact Mrs Chapman for further information.

 Phonics - We use the Read Write Inc phonics scheme of work, which is an approved synthetic phonics syllabus throughout EYFS and KS1.
 Children who have completed this, transfer onto the Spelling Scheme (see below).

-Spelling - We use the No Nonsense Scheme of Work for spelling for Years 2-6, adapted by our teachers to meet the needs of the individual pupils in their classes.
+Spelling - We use the Jane Considine Spelling Books for Years 2-6, adapted by our teachers to meet the needs of the individual pupils in their classes.

-Reading - The school uses a variety of resources to teach reading.
-In EYFS and KS1 we mainly use Read Write Inc which is supplemented by the use of the National Book banded books to ensure that children are reading age and stage appropriate books.
-From Y2 upwards, when ready, children use the Accelerated Reading scheme.
+Reading - In EYFS and KS1 we use Read Write Inc. From Y3 upwards, when ready, children use the Accelerated Reading scheme.
 This ensures that all children continue to read age and stage appropriate books using 'real' texts and that teachers receive supporting feedback to help them plan for progress.
+For further information, please contact to Mrs Coulson.

 In 2019 the school was accredited for the Primary Science Quality Mark and were awarded Gilt Status, in recognition of our commitment to excellence in Science Education.